MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G73 F500 R-5 Q1 Z-10 X10 Y10
 ```

-Run a peck drilling with partial retract cycle. **WARNING**: - this may not clear enough chips.
+Run a peck drilling with a partial retract cycle. **WARNING**: - this may not clear enough chips.
 You are likely better off using a drill cycle that retracts fully.

-The cycle will first move to the `R` height at the current location, then to the `X` and `Y` location if given.
+The cycle will move to the `R` height at the current location, then to the `XY` location if given.

 It will then move downwards towards `Z` at the given feed rate (or the previously used rate) by the peck distance `Q`.

-It will then retract by the `Q` distance again, and then proceed downwards by `2xQ`, drilling a successively deeper hole with short retraction moves.
+It will then retract by the `Q` distance, then proceed downwards by `2xQ`, drilling a successively deeper hole with short retraction moves.

 After it has reached the target depth `Z` it will retract back to the given `R` height and return.